bugsbugsbux/sendline/README.md

 ## My repl needs n more newlines to run the code
 Include n trailing, empty lines in the lines you send or, after sending the code lines, send an empty line n times.
-If you use a mapping this shouldn't be a big problem.
+If you use a mapping this shouldn't be a big deal.

 ## I selected multiple lines but Sendline only sends the current line
 This could have happened because you used a mapping which uses